-All Clubs and Tribes are to submit their Pledge Process Schedules to the Office of Student Development before the General Rush Meeting by the date and time set by the Director of Student Development.
-Schedules are to include the dates, times, locations, descriptions, and purposes of all pledge activities.
-The Director of Student Development should be notified immediately if changes are made to the pledging schedule during the semester.
+All Clubs and Tribes are to submit their New Member Process Schedules to the Office of Student Engagement before the Recruitment Meeting by the date and time set by the Director of Student Engagement.
+Schedules are to include the dates, times, locations, descriptions, and purposes of all New Member activities.
+The Director of Student Engagement should be notified immediately if changes are made to the process schedule during the semester.